PyxisSociety/LAssert/Readmes/Tutorial.md

 ### <a id="markdown-header-Configuration"></a>Configuration and remarks
-Some functionalities can be (de)activated by macros only (that need to be put before including LAssert) such as:
+Some functionalities can be (de)activated and some data can be set by macros only (that need to be put before including LAssert) such as:
 * **LASSERT_CUSTOM_ALLOC**: enabling (de)activation of allocation functions (making them work normally or always return `NULL`)
+* **LASSERT_MAX_SECTIONS**: number of maximum section, default 1024.

 The resulting program can have predefined parameters described bellow.
 If you used **LASSERT_MANUAL_MAIN**, you can still have this behavior by calling `LASSERT_PARAMETERS_INIT(argc, argv)`.
 Using `-h` option will show you all available parameters but will prevent the program from running the tests.